Rs.59.50for 1 strip(s) (10 tablet cr each)

 Common side effects of lithocent tablet cr

-Dryness in mouth, Headache, Nausea, Weight gain, Hand tremors, Confusion, Decreased memory, Feeling thirsty, Muscle weakness, ECG changes, Vertigo, Extrapyramidal symptoms, Increased level of thyroid hormones, Sexual dysfunction, Increased intracranial pressure, Drug-induced lupus syndrome, Increased calcium level in blood, Vomiting, Diarrhea, Polyuria, Acne, Increased white blood cell count
+Dryness in mouth, Headache, Nausea, Weight gain, Hand tremors, Confusion, Decreased memory, Feeling thirsty, Muscle weakness, Extrapyramidal symptoms, Increased level of thyroid hormones, Sexual dysfunction, Increased intracranial pressure, Drug-induced lupus syndrome, Increased calcium level in blood, ECG changes, Vertigo, Vomiting, Diarrhea, Polyuria, Acne, Increased white blood cell count

 SUBSTITUTES FOR Lithocent Tablet CR